toledo60/pyLHD/REFERENCES.md

 - `discrepancy`: Fang K.T, Li R. and Sudjianto A. (2006) Design and Modeling for Computer Experiments, Chapman & Hall

-- `GLPdesign`: Korobov, A. N. "The approximate computation of multiple integrals."
+- `GoodLatticePoint`: Korobov, A. N. "The approximate computation of multiple integrals."
 Dokl.
 Akad.
 Nauk SSSR.
 Vol. 124.
 1959

 - `MaxAbsCor`: Georgiou, Stelios D. "Orthogonal Latin hypercube designs from generalized orthogonal designs."
 Journal of Statistical Planning and Inference 139.4 (2009): 1530-1540